 Bluetooth is one of the most prevalent and useful interfaces for wirelessly streaming audio from your devices to your speaker systems, and most soundbars on the market do offer some form of Bluetooth connectivity.
 Options like this allow the soundbar to work for you and help you get more out of your system whenever you’re listening to music or podcasts around the house.
 Most televisions don’t come standard with a Bluetooth audio receiver, so not only does this technology open up your entertainment center as a location for streaming audio, but it’s also an incredible improvement over a traditional portable Bluetooth speaker.

-HDMI is the most commonly used wired interface for soundbars when receiving audio from your TV.
-Some soundbar systems use this connection to receive volume information directly from your TV remote.
+HDMI is the most commonly used wired interface for soundbars to receive audio from and send it to your TV.
+Some soundbar systems also use this connection to receive volume information directly from your TV remote.
 Suppose you’ll deal with sound from numerous sources like Blu-ray players, video game consoles, and streaming services.
-In that case, it’s important to consider whether your soundbar has enough connectivity to support your needs, as well as how efficiently it can interface with a variety of devices.
+In that case, it’s important to consider whether your soundbar has enough connectivity to support your needs and how efficiently it can interface with various devices (and that you have appropriately rated HDMI cables).
 Generally speaking, more connectivity is always better due to the flexibility that it affords, as devices that play well with others make your life easier and require less tinkering.
-Increased connectivity options do come at a price in both cost and size, so it’s important to weigh your needs for flexibility against these factors.
+Increased connectivity options come at a price of both cost and size, so it’s important to weigh your needs for flexibility against these factors.

 A soundbar is an easy choice for drastically improving the quality of your home theater, thanks to the easy setup and maintenance that these systems provide.
 The wide range of choices in this product category ensures that there’s an option out there for every budget and need, from compact single-bar systems to fully-fledged surround sound setups.
 In looking for a soundbar system, consider the size of your space and the connectivity your home theater needs to ensure that your add-on provides the best cinematic experience for you.